fabian7593/Tenshi/README.md

 - Role management through a JSON file.
 - Email module supporting individual or bulk email sending.
 - Multi-language support for emails and notifications.
+- Correctly management of CORS.
+- Route not found middleware validation.

 ### Security
 - Password encryption and protection of critical data.